Sign up to our Newsletter

 Choosing a fair jury can be difficult, which is where jury consultants come into play.
 These professionals gather information on potential jurors, create juror profiles, and help the attorney choose jurors.

-Jury consultants may also provide suggestions on how to present information to jurors, help lawyers create their opening and closing statements, and advise them on how to share complex information to the jury.
+Jury consultants may also provide suggestions on how to present information to jurors, help lawyers create their opening and closing statements, and advise them on how to share complex information with the jury.

 To become a jury consultant, you will typically only need a bachelor’s degree and work experience to qualify for this career.
 Degrees involving law and/or psychology, like a B.A. in Forensic Psychology, are recommended.